acn-qiangchen/sbxservice-infra/docs/architecture/poc_architecture.md

 ## Overview

-This document outlines a minimal viable architecture for the SBXService POC on AWS, focusing on deploying a simple "Hello World" Spring Boot microservice on Amazon ECS with Fargate, integrated with AWS App Mesh for service mesh capabilities.
+This document outlines a minimal viable architecture for the SBXService POC on AWS, focusing on deploying a simple "Hello World" Spring Boot microservice on Amazon ECS with Fargate, integrated with AWS App Mesh for service mesh capabilities and AWS Network Firewall for enhanced security.

 ## Architecture Diagram